Optimizing ArgoCD performance in HA configurations

 This article introduces methods to solve the performance issues of ArgoCD in HA configuration.
-Specifically, it explains optimization techniques to deal with deployment delays caused by resource increases and how to implement load balancing using sharding.
+Specifically, it explains optimization techniques to deal with deployment delays caused by increasing resources and how to implement load balancing using sharding.

 I hope this helps in some way.